davidhuynhbooks/davidhuynhbooks-4cbfd/content/pages/about.md

 hide_title: false
 sections:
   - type: content_section
-    content: >+
+    content: >
       I graduated from the University of Texas at Dallas with a B.S. in Computer Science and an M.S. in Information Technology Management.
-I am professionally certified in several areas of project management and lean six sigma.
-I have spent my career integrating people, process, and technology and I am know translating that experience into funny and accessible books that parents and children love to read.
+I have spent my career integrating people, process, and technology and I am now translating that experience into funny and accessible books that parents and children love to read.
 Writing children's books combines my passions of family, creativity, learning, and problem solving.

       Every book read supports my goal of promoting children's literacy and